Detailed below is a list of our current charges for services that are not provided on the NHS

 When a Doctor signs a certificate or a report, they can only sign for what they know to be true and accurate.
 In order to complete even the simplest of forms the Doctor will need to check the Patients medical record.
 Carelessness or an inaccurate report can have serious consequences for the Doctor as well as the patient.

-How long will I wait for a report?
+How long will I wait for a report or appointment?

 How much will I be charged?